 8:10 Keynote Sponsor Introduction

-Vasu Rangadass, President, CEO, L7 Infromatics, Inc.
+Vasu Rangadass, President, CEO, L7 Informatics, Inc.

 8:25 KEYNOTE PRESENTATION: AI and Big Data Strategies in Accelerating Clinical Research for Faster Rare Disease Cures

-Harsha K. Rajasimha, MS, PhD, Founder, Jeeva Informatics Solutions, Inc.; Founder, Organization for Rare Diseases India–USA (ORDIUSA); Co-Director, Rare Diseases Systems Biology Initiative, George Mason University
+Harsha Rajasimha, MS, PhD, Founder, Jeeva Informatics Solutions, Inc.; Founder and Chairman, IndoUSrare; Co-Director, Rare Diseases

-8:55 KEYNOTE PANEL DISCUSSION: Applications of AI Technologies in Pharmaceuticals: Facilitating Development of Therapeutics in Treating Rare Diseases
+8:55 PANEL DISCUSSION: Applications of AI Technologies in Pharmaceuticals: Facilitating Development of Therapeutics in Treating Rare Diseases

 Panelists: Tom Defay, Senior Director, R&D Strategy and Alliances, SPMD, Strategy, Program Management and Data Sciences, Alexion